-Tacoma is the third largest city in Washington State.
-Just south of Seattle, it's got its own distinct vibe— one that's increasingly trendy and on the up and up as T-Town's reputation as an industrial port city fades (though, make no mistake, Tacoma still has a major port and likely always will).
-These days, it's more known for its museums, its arts scene and the fact that the real estate is cheaper than Seattle's.
+Tacoma is the third-largest city in Washington state.
+Just south of Seattle, it has its own distinct vibe— one that's increasingly trendy and on the up and up as T-Town's reputation as an industrial port city fades (though make no mistake, Tacoma still has a major port and likely always will).
+These days, it's more known for its museums and arts scene and for the fact that the real estate is cheaper than in Seattle.

-While Tacoma's downtown core serves as the cultural hub, most of the city is outside of the downtown in residential neighborhoods and commercial districts.
-Some of the neighborhoods bleed together and don’t have as distinct personalities as others, while others have specific atmosphere and appeal.
-Beyond neighborhoods within the city limits, a number of neighboring towns and cities surround the city and - while they are not part of Tacoma technically - they are close enough that a day out and about may well spill into them, and they add more things to do into the mix for residents and visitors.
+Tacoma's downtown core serves as the cultural hub, but most of the city is outside of downtown in residential neighborhoods and commercial districts.
+Some neighborhoods bleed together and don’t have as distinct personalities as others, whereas others have specific atmosphere and appeal.
+Beyond neighborhoods within the city limits, a number of neighboring towns and cities surround the city and, while they are not part of Tacoma technically, they are close enough that a day out and about may well spill into them, and they add more things to do for residents and visitors.

 For those moving to the city, this is one of the most competitive real estate markets in town for a reason.
 One of the nicest areas in the city, North Tacoma is more affluent than most of the other areas of town except for Northeast.
-The North End has lovely old Victorian homes (stroll along Yakima Avenue between N 3rd and N 12th to see some of the best) as well as smaller, more affordable houses, amazing water views, and contains areas like the Proctor District that help make living here so pleasant.
+The North End has lovely old Victorian homes (stroll along Yakima Avenue between North 3rd and North 12th to see some of the best) as well as smaller, more affordable houses; amazing water views; and areas such as the Proctor District that help make living here so pleasant.

 Another perk is its proximity to downtown and Central Tacoma.

-South Tacoma is appealing for its central location, easy freeway access and affordable homes.
-There are many places to shop and go out to eat here since Tacoma Mall is located within this part of town, as are all the businesses that have popped up around the mall.
+South Tacoma is appealing for its central location, easy freeway access, and affordable homes.
+There are many places to shop and go out to eat here because Tacoma Mall is located in this part of town, as are all the businesses that have popped up around the mall.

 Central Tacoma is a smaller neighborhood nestled between North and South Tacoma.
-This area has a number of stores, restaurants and businesses, but is largely residential.
-Many of the businesses are located along S 12th Street and include Mandolin Sushi and Steak House, Flipping Out Burgers and Uncharted Waters Float Center.
+This area has a number of stores, restaurants, and businesses but is largely residential.
+Many of its businesses are along South 12th Street and include Mandolin Sushi and Steak House, Flipping Out Burgers, and Uncharted Waters Float Center.